Carzit/sd-webui-samplers-scheduler/README.md

 ## How to use
 This repository is a extension for sd webui.
 Just use it as a sd extension!😉

-Choose the Sampler Seniorious to enable the samplers scheduler.
+Choose the Sampler Seniorious or Seniorious Karras to enable the samplers scheduler.

+*Seniorious uses nomal noise scheduler and Seniorious Karras uses the noise scheduler
+recommended in [Elucidating the Design Space of Diffusion-Based Generative Models](https://arxiv.org/abs/2206.00364) (Karras et al., 2022)

 ![](https://github.com/Carzit/sd-webui-samplers-scheduler/blob/main/images/example0.PNG)